TurboNodes/client-node/README.md

 ```

-## Monetization
+## Run a Node

-Earn passive crypto rewards for sharing your unused Internet bandwidth.
+The Turbo client node is a lightweight process that runs in the background and that lets you earn passive crypto rewards for sharing your unused Internet bandwidth.

-### Run a Client Node

-Start earning today by running client node in the background.

 #### Compatibility